-Furthermore, although research does seem to indicate that children are generally less susceptible to infection from COVID-19 (Gudbjartsson et al., 2020; Zhang et al. 2020) and that their symptoms are generally less severe if they do contract it (Dong et al., 2020;), younger age, underlying pulmonary pathology and immunocompromising conditions have been associated with more severe outcomes in children (Ogimi et al., 2019).
-This indicates that sub-groups of children can indeed be severely affected by the virus, which needs to be taken into account when considering school reopenings.
+While debate remains around the likelihood of infection in children when compared to adults (Bi et al., 2020; Gudbjartsson et al., 2020; Office of National Statistics, 2020; Zhang et al. 2020), children's symptoms have generally been found to be less severe if they do contract the virus (Dong et al., 2020).
+However, it is important to note that younger age, underlying pulmonary pathology and immunocompromising conditions have been associated with more severe outcomes in children (Ogimi et al., 2019).
+This shows that we do not know enough about the risk of infection for children, their role in community spread and that sub-groups of children can indeed be severely affected by the virus, which needs to be taken into account when considering school reopenings.